Dionysus: Return to Greece

-“But she was foaming at the mouth, her eyes rolled all around; her mind was mindless now.
-Held by the god, she paid the man no heed.
-She grabbed his left arm just below the elbow: wedging her foot against the victim’s ribs she ripped his shoulder off – not by mere force; the god made easy everything they touch.
-On his right arm worked Ino, ripping flesh; Autonoë and the mob of maenads griped him, screaming as one.
-While he had breath, he cried, but they were whooping victory calls.
-One took an arm, a foot another, boot and all.
-They stripped his torso bare, staining their nails with blood, then tossed balls of flesh around.
-Pentheus’ body lies in fragments now: on the hard rocks, and mingled with the leaves buried in the woodland, hard to find.
-His mother stumbled across his head: poor head!
-She grabbed it, and fixed it on her thrysus, like a lions's, to wave in joyful triumph at her hunt.”

 The madness passes.
 Dionysus arrives in his true, divine form, banishes Agave and her sisters, and transforms Cadmus and his wife Harmonia into serpents.
 Only Tiresias is spared.

-In the Iliad, when King Lycurgus of Thrace heard that Dionysus was in his kingdom, he imprisoned Dionysus' followers, the Maenads.
+In the Iliad, when King Lycurgus of Thrace heard that Dionysus was in his kingdom, he imprisoned Dionysus's followers, the Maenads.
 Dionysus fled and took refuge with Thetis, and sent a drought which stirred the people to revolt.
 The god then drove King Lycurgus insane and had him slice his own son into pieces with an axe in the belief that he was a patch of ivy, a plant holy to Dionysus.
 An oracle then claimed that the land would stay dry and barren as long as Lycurgus lived, and his people had him drawn and quartered.
 Appeased by the king's death, Dionysus lifted the curse.
 In an alternative version, sometimes depicted in art, Lycurgus tries to kill Ambrosia, a follower of Dionysus, who was transformed into a vine that twined around the enraged king and slowly strangled him.